browsermedia/browsercms/lib/generators/cms/upgrade_module/README.txt

-This directory is used both by
+This directory is used  by
-1. The bcms-upgrade script for upgrading a BrowserCMS module.
+1. The bcms-upgrade script for upgrading a BrowserCMS module for v3.1.3->v3.3.0

-2. For generating a new BrowserCMS module.
+It should be cleaned up and removed from 3.4